Academic Related Policies (Also see Undergraduate & Graduate Academic Catalogs)

 Any vehicle parked on University property without being registered, and displaying a permit may be ticketed and/or towed at owner’s expense.

 Lost permits can be replaced at the current price.
-Purchase of another vehicle requires scraping the old decal from the vehicle and bringing it to the Parking Office along with the vehicle registration for the new car.
-There is a $5.00 replacement fee.
+Purchase of another vehicle requires scraping the old decal from the vehicle and bringing it to the Parking Office with the vehicle registration for the new vehicle for a $5.00 replacement fee.

 The responsibility for finding a legal space rests with the motor vehicle operator.
 (Inability to locate a convenient spot is not an excuse for violating University parking regulations.)

 University parking rules, regulations and enforcement are in effect all year, including periods when classes are not in session.
-Visitors and guests are permitted to park in legal spaces, not including reserved spaces, without obtaining permits between the hours of 5 p.m.
+Visitors and guests are permitted to park in legal spaces without obtaining permits between the hours of 5 p.m.
 Friday until midnight on Sunday.

 Policy on Smoking